torres-alexis/GeneLab_Data_Processing/RNAseq/Pipeline_GL-DPPD-7101_Versions/GL-DPPD-7101-F.md

 - ERCCnorm steps were removed from the pipeline documentation.
 ERCC-normalized data are still available upon request.

 - STAR alignment now outputs unmapped and partially mapped reads in separate FASTQ files.

+- RSeQC Inner_Distance.py output plots are no longer cut off for datasets of read length 151+.
+The function now uses the max read length of the input dataset rather than a fixed 150.

 ---